Target to clear driving test backlog to be missed by up to eight months

 Transport Secretary Heidi Alexander told MPs her department is aiming to end the backlog by summer 2026.

-A Government target to clear the record high backlog of driving tests will be missed by up to eight months, a Cabinet minister said.
+A Government target to clear the record high backlog of driving tests will be missed by up to eight months, according to Transport Secretary Heidi Alexander.

+The Cabinet minister said the Government “inherited an enormous backlog” but is “acting fast” to tackle the issue, with at least 10,000 extra tests to be available each month.

+Ms Alexander told the Commons’ Transport Select Committee that her department is aiming to reduce the average waiting time for driving tests in Britain to seven weeks by summer 2026.

-This is despite the Driver and Vehicle Standards Agency (DVSA) having a target of reducing average waiting times for tests across Britain to no more than seven weeks by the end of this year.
+The Driver and Vehicle Standards Agency (DVSA) has a target of reaching that position by the end of this year.

+It has attributed the backlog to “an increase in demand and a change in customers’ booking behaviour”.

-Giving evidence to the Commons’ Transport Select Committee, Ms Alexander said: “The waiting times that people are experiencing are totally unacceptable.”
+Giving evidence to the committee, Ms Alexander said: “The waiting times that people are experiencing are totally unacceptable.”

-She announced that at least 10,000 extra tests per month will be offered to learners as part of new measures to tackle the issue.

-The DVSA has been instructed to make “additional overtime incentive payments to everyone delivering extra driving tests”, she said.
+She announced that the DVSA has been instructed to make “additional overtime incentive payments to everyone delivering extra driving tests”.

 DVSA staff qualified to conduct tests are being asked to voluntarily return to the front line, while the number of permanent trainers for new examiners will be doubled.

-Ms Alexander also said the Government will consult on changes to the driving test booking system, in an attempt to stop bots mass-booking new slots and reselling them on the black market for inflated prices.
+Ms Alexander also said the Government will launch a consultation next month on changes to the driving test booking system, in an attempt to stop bots mass-booking new slots and reselling them on the black market for inflated prices.

 Recent analysis by the AA Driving School showed the average waiting time to book a practical test in Britain was 20 weeks in February, up from 14 weeks a year earlier.